andrasq/node-quickq/Readme.md

     - `"fair"`
         - `maxTypeShare` - cap on the share a single type may occupy of the available concurrency.
 (Default 0.80, 80%.)
-        - `maxScanLength` - upper limit on far to scan the waiting jobs looking for a suitable job type to run.
-If no suitable type is found, the first waiting job is selected.
+        - `maxScanLength` - upper limit on how far ahead to scan the waiting jobs when looking for a suitable job type to run.
+If a suitable type is not found, the first waiting job is selected.
 (Default 1000.)

 ### q.push( payload [,callback(err, ret)] )